dnut/nightlight/README.md

 Run nightlight.py and keep it running continuously.
 The included systemd service can manage this for you if you copy nightlight.py to /usr/local/bin/nightlight and make it executable.
+Running install.sh as non-root *should* take care of this for you on most linux systems.

 ## Dependencies
 - python>=3.7